 Nothing beats having a good grilling session with your son.
 Show your son how it’s done; from arranging the charcoal, to starting the fire, the key is to get him involved.
-Take this opportunity to teach him about science (why charcoal) and some life skills too (how to tell if the meat is cook).
+Take this opportunity to teach him about science (why charcoal) and some life skills too (how to tell if the meat is cooked).

-If you don’t have a pit at home, you can rent one at the chalets or at the nearest Community Centre.
+If you don’t have a BBQ pit at home, you can rent one at the chalets or at the nearest Community Centre.